zhwa/mlir-example/book/Chapter-16-Production-Serving-Part1.md

 ## 16.7 Production System Architecture

 Modern LLM serving systems combine all techniques into a cohesive architecture.
 This section describes the overall system structure inspired by SGLang, vLLM, and TensorRT-LLM.

+**Note**: This section describes full-scale production architectures.
+Our nano-serving implementation (Part 2) uses a simplified single-process design with `ContinuousBatcher` directly calling the model executor, which is sufficient for educational purposes and demonstrates the core scheduling algorithms.

 **Component Overview**: